-Silver-breasted Broadbill Serilophus lunatus occurs from India to Greater Sundas.
-In China, elisabethae is uncommon resident southwest and southeast Yunnan and southwest Guangxi; and polionotus endemic to Hainan.
+Silver-breasted Broadbill Serilophus lunatus elisabethae is uncommon resident southwest and southeast Yunnan and southwest Guangxi; polionotus is endemic to Hainan; and Grey-lored Broadbill S. rubropygius resident southeast Tibet.
 HABITAT & BEHAVIOR Lowland forests, to 800 m (2,630 ft.).
 Frequents middle story and sub-canopy in search of insects, the bulk of its diet.
 Shy.
 Often in pairs, small groups, and mixed-species flocks.
-ID Small and stocky, toy-like, with broad black supercilium on mainly greyish head and yellow wash on lores.
+ID & COMPARISON Small and stocky, toy-like, with broad black supercilium on mainly greyish head and yellow wash on lores, greyer on rubropygius.
 Mantle brown; rump, tertials, and uppertail coverts chestnut.
 Wings mostly black with blue flash and white tip.
 Tail black with outer tail feathers white; largely white from beneath.
 Underparts greyish white.
 Female slightly greyer; has narrow white necklace.
 Eye-ring yellow.
 BARE PARTS Bill light blue, yellow at base; feet yellow.
 VOICE Piercing, two-note whistle. — Craig Brelsford

 THE TYPICAL BROADBILLS OF CHINA

-shanghaibirding.com covers both species in the family Eurylaimidae in China:
+shanghaibirding.com covers all species in the family Eurylaimidae in China:

 Long-tailed Broadbill Psarisomus dalhousiae